deseret-tech/litecoin-python/README.rst

 This repository is no longer maintained!

 Use https://github.com/laanwj/bitcoin-python from now on.
+Report issues there as well.